abulka/abulka.github.io/content/blog/teaching-23-patterns.md

 ## History of the Course Materials

 I provide a 300+ page course manual which I edit and improve before each course.
+[Download the 2008 course notes](/files/pdfs/DesignPatternsCourseStudentNotes2008.pdf).
 During the course I make notes to myself relating to anything that is unclear, typos or any new ideas that come up during the course that I can incorporate back into the course manual.

 Historically, writing a training course manual is a major part of getting a course going - it took me many months to write.
 I began with a handwritten brainstorming outline of all the GOF design patterns – here is an ancient extract from my original starting notes: